open-science-org/GIP/README.md

 previously called **Interplanetary Idea System (IPIS)**

 ### What is an Idea?
 Idea is an entity which generates new information at the time of its creation.
-It can be a publication, book, website, blog, data, legal document, or anything physical/virtual object or concept.
+It can be a publication, book, code, website, blog, data, legal document, or anything physical/virtual object or concept.
 ![Idea](idea.png)

 ### What is GIP?